 Think about the fact that the currency we exchange is nothing more than printed paper.
 It doesn’t really have any value at all except the value that’s been assigned to it.
 Why would we want to measure our personal worth against printed paper that has no value?
-And yet, this is the fallacy that millions of people have bought into.
+And yet, this is the mindset that millions of people have adopted.

 Look at the effect money has on the way we view ourselves.
 To some degree, our sense of self-worth and security tends to rise and fall with our income.
-Regardless of how we reason on it intellectually, the truth is, we always feel better when finances are not an issue.
+And regardless of how we reason on it intellectually, the truth is, we all have an emotional connection with money because we always feel better when finances are not an issue.

 Let’s adjust the picture a little